Blog post

 1. Transparent and Consistent Communication

-Transparent and consistent communication is crucial for managing employee raises, bonuses, and promotions.
+Transparent and consistent communication is essential for managing employee raises, bonuses, and promotions.
 It is a key element in success.
 Here's how to do it:

 Set clear expectations.